Needless to say Spotify (and streaming platforms in general) are the way of the future. In this guide we dive into different promo techniques

 – SPOTIFY’S OWN PLAYLISTS –

-The ability to submit your music for Playlist consideration to get on a cultivated playlist is such game changer!
+The ability to submit your music for Playlist consideration to get on a Spotify’s very own cultivated playlists is a big game changer for promoting your music on Spotify!

 With this ability, Spotify has essentially given you a massive helping hand to help promote yourself.
-In the past if you’d wanted to get your music on the radio, you’d have to pitch your music to someone in the radio but chances are they wont talk to anyone not from a label or management company.
+In the past if you’d wanted to get your music on the radio, you’d have to pitch your music to someone in radio.
+But chances are they wont talk to anyone not from a label or manager 🙁

 But now within a couple of minutes you can pitch your track to Spotify and they can see whether your song would be a good fit in a playlist.